 NGSO satellites typically have a much smaller field of view (FOV) than a GEO satellite.
 Thus NGSO satellites have to either download traffic from a UE to a gateway within its FOV, or transfer via inter satellite links (ISL) the data to another NGSO satellite in order to land the data outside the FOV of the satellite connecting to the UE.
 These ISLs sometimes often do not have as much bandwidth as the primary links.
 ISLs may also be unavailable under various conditions due to satellite duty cycle constraints or routing conflicts.

-It is also desirable for many customers to download data to network based in a specific geographic areas.
+It is also desirable for many customers to download data to network within a specific geographic areas.
 This may be for intellectual property, security, or national security requirements.
 Many customers may want to avoid areas that belong to adversarial nations or have geopolitical instability.
 We will refer to this as data with a preferred satellite ground station location.

 Using a multi-orbit satellite system allows differentiated data landing based on customer needs.
 E.g., the UE can connect to a NGSO and then have its data sent to a GEO satellite from which the data can be landed anywhere in the field of view of the GEO.
 It may also be the case that the UE with data with preferred satellite ground station location, directly communicates with a GEO satellite bypassing the NGSO entirely.